brooksbuttry/Cybersecurity-Bootcamp-Project-1/README.md

 # Cybersecurity-Bootcamp-Project-1

-Automated ELK Stack Deployment
+**Automated ELK Stack Deployment**

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted _below_.

 <img width="1033" alt="Project_1_Diagram" src="https://user-images.githubusercontent.com/99222430/173910754-a6443fd4-4516-43a7-9032-305f758ae335.png">